RommelTJ/ml_learning/deep_learning_for_coders/lesson8/01_Lesson8.md

 ```

 ## Question: Can language models learn meaning?

+Yes, machine learning means it learns these rules on its own.
+Language models in practice are good
+at understanding nuances in language.

 ## Text generation with language model
 ## Creating classification model
 ## Question: Is stemming and lemmatisation still used in practice?